-NFL Players Renew Anthem Protests As Pre-Season Starts
+NFL Players Renew Anthem Protests As Preseason Starts

 Several NFL players knelt, raised fists or simply refused to take the field during the playing of the national anthem as a controversial protest against police brutality dragged into the 2018 preseason.